Eastern Europe: Government and Economy

 Overview

-In this experience, students consider the government and economies of Eastern Europe in light of the 1991 fall of the Soviet Union.
+In this experience, students consider the government and economies of Eastern Europe in light of the fall of communism in that region beginning in 1989.
 They learn about the transitions to post-communist democracy in many of the Eastern European countries.
 Then they study the ethnic conflicts in the former Yugoslavia and explain how that situation offers valuable lessons in the connection between geography and politics.
-Finally, students create a list of questions they might ask someone who lived in Eastern Europe in 1991.
+Finally, students create a list of questions they might ask someone who lived in Eastern Europe during the fall of communism.

 Objectives: